Chapter 1: Between the salt and the leaves

 Lissa sighed.
 This was such a tiresome encounter, like they always were.
 “That’s not the slur you think it is, you drunk moron.”

 A hairy man to her left cocked his fist and swung.
 She saw it coming, but did nothing to stop it from connecting with her chin—not that she could go anywhere with the hands holding her in place.
-The impact sent her to her knees.
+The impact caused her knees to buckle.
 Her bag fell to the ground, spilling herbs and spices and tiny stoppered bottles.
 None of her companions seemed to mind.

-She pressed a hand to her burning cheek, balancing on her knees as her other arm remained in a tight hold, twisted at an unforgiving angle.
-Climbing to her feet, Lissa turned and punched the man holding her.
+She pressed a hand to the burning skin and regained her balance as her other arm remained in a tight hold, twisted at an unforgiving angle.
+Lissa turned and punched the man holding her.
 Blessedly he let go, freeing her arm for her to fight properly.

 Lissa ducked under a slow arm arcing toward her and drove her elbow into the man’s gut.
 Slimy hands reached for her, but she slipped out of reach.
 She landed a kick to the outside of a knee, sending one of them to the ground with a roar of pain.

 Arms clamped around her waist, lifting her off her feet.
-She kicked in every direction with as much force as she could muster, but it didn’t matter how much she thrashed, the arms wouldn’t budge.
+Lissa kicked in every direction with as much force as she could muster, but it didn’t matter how much she thrashed, the arms were like iron.

 Power coursed through her veins, pressing against her skin, begging to be used, but she fought against it just as hard as she fought to get away from the men.
 Lissa couldn’t use it—not when the control on her emotions was so far gone.